rust-lang/book/nostarch/chapter18.md

 experience.
 We’ll compare the two solutions to experience the trade-offs of designing Rust code differently than code in other languages.

-Listing 18-11 shows this workflow in code form: this is an example usage of the API we’ll implement in a library crate named `blog`.
+Listing 18-11 shows this workflow in code form: This is an example usage of the API we’ll implement in a library crate named `blog`.
 This won’t compile yet because we haven’t implemented the `blog` crate.